Harsha572/Loanmanager/README.md

 Overview
 The Loan Manager (Community) is a web application designed to manage loan applications, approval, and rejection processes.
 It provides role-based access for users, verifiers, and admins.
 Users can apply for loans, verifiers can view and approve/reject loan applications, and admins have control over all loan data.

+Repository Structure:
+This project is organized with two separate branches:
+.main branch – Contains the backend (Node.js + PostgreSQL)
+.master branch – Contains the frontend (React.js) Switch between branches to access the respective codebases.

 Technologies Used:
 .Frontend: React.js
 .Backend: Node.js, Express.js